YvesW/client-resizer/README.md

 ## Changelog

-07-2023:
+09-2023:
-- Added the option to also change "Resizable Scaling" from the stretched mode plugin when using automatic resizing.
+- Added the option to also change "Resizable Scaling" from the stretched mode plugin when using automatic or hotkey-based resizing.

 02-2023:
 - Fixed the icon not being displayed.